dimasch/dimasch.github.io/src/pages/vsf-paypal-module/index.md

 ![Login to Magento2 backend](./login.png)

-The important point here is that we are trying to download the script only to the client side, since the hooks are processed on both the Client Side and Server Side, for this we wrap the check in `!
-Vue.prototype.$isServer`.
+The important point here is that we are trying to download the script only to the client side, since the hooks are processed on both the Client Side and Server Side, for this we wrap the check in `!Vue.prototype.$isServer`.
 Here the code `vsfpaypal` must match the code of the method of payment in Magento2.
 For these purposes, we implemented a simplified payment method for Magento2 https://github.com/develodesign/m2-paypal-payment

 Next, we will implement the Paypal button component upon clicking on which the standard Paypal pop-up window with the authorization and payment functionality on the gateway will be called.
 For the button, we use the standard Vue approach, a feature here is only the nuance of the initialization of the Paypal button, for this we use the standard hook `mounted` of the Vue component.
 This is the moment of the component life cycle when the Dom model is ready for calls, at this very moment we can render the Paypal button using its components: